Why Does the Research Title Matter?

 “A case study of

-60liver transplant patients around the US aged 20-50 yearsassessing the impact of waiting list volume on outcome of transplantation and showing a positive correlation between increased waiting list volume and a negativeprognosis.”
-(Word Count: 19)
+60liver transplant patients around the US aged 20-50 yearsassessing the impact of waiting list volume on outcomes of transplantation and showing a positive correlation between increased waiting list volume and a negativeprognosis” (Word Count: 19)

 “Assessing the impact of waiting list volume on outcome and prognosis in liver transplantation patients” (Word Count: 15)

 In this final version of the title, one can immediately recognize the subject and what objectives the study aims to achieve.
-Note that the important terms appear at the beginning and end of the title: “Assessing,” which is the main action of the study, is placed at the beginning; and “liver transplantation patients,” the specific subject of the study, is placed at the end.
-This will aid significantly in being found in search engine and database queries, meaning that a lot more researchers will be able to locate your article once it is published.
+Note that the most important terms appear at the beginning and end of the title: “Assessing,” which is the main action of the study, is placed at the beginning; and “liver transplantation patients,” the specific subject of the study, is placed at the end.
+This will aid significantly in your research paper title being found in search engine and database queries, which means that a lot more researchers will be able to locate your article once it is published.

-If you feel that a subtitle might be needed to give more immediate details about your methodology or sample, you can do this by putting this information after a colon:
+If you feel that a subtitle might be needed to give more immediate details about your methodology or sample, you can do this by adding this information after a colon:

 “ : a case study of US adult patients ages 20-25”

 If we abide strictly by our word count rule this may not be necessary or recommended.
-But every journal has its own standard formatting and style guidelines for titles, so it is a good idea to be aware of the specific author instructions of the target journal, not just when you write the manuscript but also to decide how to create a good title for it.
+But every journal has its own standard formatting and style guidelines for research paper titles, so it is a good idea to be aware of the specific author instructions of the target journal, not just when you write the manuscript but also to decide how to create a good title for it.

 In addition to the steps given above, there are a few other important things you want to keep in mind when it comes to how to write a research paper title, regarding formatting, word count, and content: